matter-labs/eip1962/documentation/README.md

 There are other flavors of curves that readers can check out and may be suggest to include (using e.g. a PR):
 - Twisted Edwards curve over `2^255 - 19` field (`Ed25519`, used by `dalek-crypto`) - also de-factor standard
 - Curves used by goverment service (e.g. Estonia's e-resident card) - to verify authority-issued signatures

+## Attack surface

+In this section we emphasize and summarize the attack surface of this precompile.

+In general we can assume three main problems/attacks for this precompiles:
+- Infinite execution on some user input
+- Consensus breaking
+- Execution cost (gas) underestimation

+Let's address them one by one.

+#### Infinite execution

+This problem is interweaved with the next one cause it usually boils down to following the spec, but here we give a short explanation why this problem is easy to solve.
+Among all the algorithms *potentially* needed to implement this precompile there are *no* algorithms that can not be implemented with a clear upper bound in execution time.
+The only example that comes to mind where naive implementation can have an infinite loop is a naive implementation of extended eucledian algorithm based inversion in a field. *Usually* in literaty such algorithms is written as a `while` cycle with no exit condition if inverse is not found.
+Such algorithm is perfectly fine in a *field* where multiplicative inverse exists for all the elements but for `0`, but may cause troubles when dealing with user-supplied field parameters.

+There are two fixes to this:
+- We *explicitly* present unrolled inversion algorithm with upper bound on the number of execution rounds
+- One can make EEA based algorithms with a bounded loop length (up to the reader)

+Both our presented algorithm and EEA (if someone decides to take a risk an implement it this way by not following the spec) one will give a multiplicative inverse *if it exists* (and it's unique if it exists).

+#### Consensus breaking

+This part is also solved completely by following the spec in it's *conventions*.
+As was explained above field implementation is no affected by particular choices of algorithms, but it was not *explicitly* tested (and there are no such results in a literature) that different approaches for elliptic curve arithmetic (e.g. multiplication using wNAF form) will always give the same results under relaxed conditions (largely that user supplied field modulus is not prime).
+So for such cases we state conventions in our algorithms document.

+#### Execution cost (gas) underestimation

+This one is a little more tricky.
+As described in the gas schedule document execution time was performed using Monte-Carlo method using worst-case conditions in a case where those applied, and my random sampling in a parameter space where such space was too large for a greedy algorithms.
+Then such data was processed into polynomial fitting and sanity-checks in the resulting formulas (more on this in the corresponding document).
+As with any benchmarking this is a subject of noise, but for a large number of samples and good *apriori* model on the gas schedule it gave consistent results based on statistical tests for fitting results.

+On top of this we have two extra protections:
+- Multiplicative factor protection using overestimated `MGas/second` constant.
+Such constant was chosen to be `25%` larger than this parameter estimated on a reference PC using the current `BN254` precompile in Rust (used by Parity client)
+- Without any additional hyperparameter tuning all the fitting results (polynomials over many variables) had a form that was expected from *apriori* analysis of the execution routine (more on this in the corresponding document)